Financial Data Science Best Practices to Increase ROI

 Marketers need to collect accurate data to make sure their marketing efforts are effective and the strategies they put in place lead them to the results they expect.
 However, accurate data isn’t a guarantee.
 Experian found that on average, about 30% of data is inaccurate.
 Customers might switch jobs, change addresses or even enter their information incorrectly as they do business with you.
 And yet this information is vital for you to understand who your customers are and how you should segment them to increase retention and revenue.

 Setting up a form on your website isn’t the final step in collecting first-party data.
 It’s an ongoing process that needs consistent attention and prompt action.

-Follow our step-by-step guide to help you begin capturing transactional data to strategize improvements for your financial institution’s ROI.
+Follow our step-by-step guide to help you begin capturing transactional data to strategize improvements for your organization’s ROI.

 1. Understand what you want from your data